Emurasoft/emurasoft.github.io/en/dlg/replace_in_files/index.md

 The commands also includes the list of available escape sequences or regular expressions.
 Selecting an item from the list will insert the selected item into the text box next to the button.

-## Match Case check box
+## Match Case checkbox

 Match cases when searching for a string.

-## Look in Subfolders check box
+## Look in Subfolders checkbox

 Looks in subfolders of **In Folder** drop-down list box.

-## Match Whole Word check box
+## Match Whole Word checkbox

 Search words only.
 A word is defined as a string that begins and ends with any of these characters: A – Z, a – z, 0 – 9, or an underscore.
 Strings surrounded by full-width characters are considered as words.
-When using regular expressions, this check box may not work correctly.
+When using regular expressions, this checkbox may not work correctly.
 When using regular expressions, please use word boundary expressions (\\<, \\>, and \\b) instead.

-## Close when Finished check box
+## Close when Finished checkbox

 Close the dialog box when finished searching or replacing.

-## Keep Modified Files Open check box
+## Keep Modified Files Open checkbox

 If this box is checked, changes to files will not be made immediately; all files that have had changes made will be left open.
 Thus you can save the changes after you verify them.
 After you replace in files with this option